 Conclusion

-Elliot S. Schlissel is a father’s rights lawyer representing fathers in custody, relocation, visitation, support proceedings throughout the Metropolitan New York area.
-He can be reached for consultation at 800-344-6431 or e-mailed at Elliot@sdnylaw.com.
+Elliot S. Schlissel has been representing parties in divorce and family court cases in the courts throughout the Metropolitan New York area for more than 45 years.
+He can be reached at 800-344-6431 or e-mailed at Elliot@sdnylaw.com.

 Acting Supreme Court Justice Stacey Bennett sitting in Nassau County had a case before her in 2013 where a father filed an emergency proceeding seeking to